 Really?
 Aren’t shootings fairly common at nightclubs all over the U.S. on weekend nights?
 It’s all drunken fun and games until one person pisses off just the wrong other person who’s looking to beat the snot out of whoever happens to be most convenient − and then the guns come out and idiots are shooting at each other.
 Like I care.
 I certainly don’t need to be alerted every time that happens.
 I turned over and went back to sleep.

 I DIDN’T KNOW.

 That Sunday I sat in front of the TV like I have too many times now when mass tragedy strikes here and abroad.
 Fifty dead, give or take.
 Around the same amount wounded.
 More expected to die.
-How many lives were irretrievably altered, I wouldn’t even try and guess.
+How many lives were irretrievably altered, I wouldn’t even try to guess.
 They’re calling it the worst mass shooting in U.S. history.
 By now, you know all of the most updated information as well as I do.
 I’m not going to rehash the particulars.
-I will say, though, that I was rooting for the young man who was trapped in the bathroom who had been texting his mom.
+I will say, though, that I was rooting for the young man who was trapped in the bathroom and had been texting his mom.
 He was so damned scared.
 I can’t even begin to imagine…

 I waited and prayed and hoped to hear that he was okay.
 He didn’t make it.
 My heart goes out − words cannot express …